clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### Public Certificates for Download

-The FPKI Crawler provides all found CA public certificates for download and analysis.
+The FPKI Crawler provides all CA public certificates found for download and analysis.

-{% include alert-warning.html heading = "Do Not Import These Certificates into a Trust Store before Analysis!" content="The certificates from these files are made available for analysis purposes only.
-These certificates should not be imported into a Trust Store prior to analysis to determine applicable trust relationships." %}
+{% include alert-warning.html heading = "Do Not Import Certificates into a Trust Store before Analysis!" content="These certificates are available for analysis only.
+Determine applicable trust relationships before importing any certificate." %}

-### 1. All CA Certificates in One File (_CACertificatesValidatingToCommonPolicy.p7b_)
+### 1. All CA Certificates in a Single File (_CACertificatesValidatingToCommonPolicy.p7b_)

-The _CACertificatesValidatingToCommonPolicy.p7b_ contains all certificates found.
-This file allows you to easily sort the certificates by expiration date, issuer, or subject.
+The _CACertificatesValidatingToCommonPolicy.p7b_ file contains all CA certificates found.
+You can easily sort them by expiration date, issuer, or subject.

-### 2. All CA Certificates Broken Down into Eight Files (_CACertificatesValidatingToCommonPolicy_1.p7b_&mdash;_8.p7b_)
+### 2. All CA Certificates Broken Down into Eight Files (_CACertificatesValidatingToCommonPolicy_1.p7b_ through _8.p7b_)

-The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found, broken into eight files to simplify analysis.<!--Will user be analyzing certificate download files?-->
+The files, _CACertificatesValidatingToCommonPolicy_1.p7b_ through _CACertificatesValidatingToCommonPolicy_8.p7b_, contain all CA certificates found, broken down into eight files to simplify analysis.

-### 3. Certificate Files by Groups <!--Define "Groups"-->
+### 3. Certificate Files Grouped by Type and Organization (_.p7b Files_)

-The CA certificates are partitioned into Types <!--As in "Type" described FPKI Crawler Output Files section?
-What is this referencing?-->and categories<!--Do you mean the "All Certificates (_AIACrawler.html_)" section?-->, as defined in the Certificate Grouping sections<!--What section is this referencing?-->.
-For each of these groups<!--Types and Categories?-->, all CA certificates are organized into a single **PKCS#7** file.
-In addition, another **PKCS#7** file is generated containing all of the CA certificates plus all additional certificates required for path validation to COMMON.
-For example:
+The CA certificates are grouped into _Types_ and _Organizations_ (as described in the "FPKI Crawler Output Files" section above).
+For each _Type_ and _Organization_, there are two files (shown in two different columns on the AIA Crawler Results webpage):

+* All CA certificates found.
+* All CA certificates found, plus all other certificates required for path validation to COMMON.

-> The U.S. Department of Veterans Affairs from the <!--"issued by"? "from the" doesn't sound right-->Verizon Shared Service Provider (SSP) CA has two CA certificates that can be found in **_US_Government__VA.p7b_**.
-In order to validate the CAs' paths to COMMON, a Betrusted cross-certificate is required.
-Therefore, the file **_US_Government__VA_FullPath.p7b_** contains both CA certificates and the cross-certificate.
+> For example:&nbsp;&nbsp;The U.S. Department of Veterans Affairs' CA (issued by the Verizon Shared Service Provider [SSP] CA) has two CA certificates listed in the _US_Government_VA.p7b_ file.
+In order to validate this CA's path to COMMON, a Betrusted cross-certificate is required.
+Therefore, the _US_Government_VA_FullPath.p7b_ file contains both the CA certificates and the Betrusted cross-certificate.